eflinc/AWSBedrockAIChatbot/README.md

 Building a Cloud Chatbot using AWS Bedrock
-AWS | Community | Build Your Own Advanced AI Chatbot with AWS Bedrock!
+Build Your Own Advanced AI Chatbot with AWS Bedrock!

 Setting Up Your Environment
 Prerequisites Before we start, ensure you have the following: